Workshops

 This is a creative and colorful class offering a terrific introduction to more of what hand papermaking has to offer for your work.

-INTRODUCTION TO HAND PAPERMAKING
+INTRODUCTION to HAND PAPERMAKING

-(local plants - invasive & non-invasive)
+PLANTS to PAPERMAKING (local plants – invasive & non-invasive)

 FORMS IN LUMINOUS PAPER